-The earliest Catholic families arrived in Holland around 1870–two hundred years after Fr.
+The earliest Catholic families arrived in Holland around 1870, two hundred years after Fr.
 Marquette landed in this area.
-Holland’s first Catholic chuch was built on 20th Street, and dedicated October 11, 1903.
+Holland’s first Catholic church was built on 20th Street and dedicated October 11, 1903.

-In 1912, our community moved closer into town, building a new church on the corner of 13th and Maple Streets.
+In 1912, our community moved closer into town, building a new church on the corner of 13th and Maple Street.
 This has been the home of St. Francis de Sales ever since!

-The parish of St. Francis continued to grow over the years.
+The parish of St. Francis de Sales continued to grow over the years.
 One building could no longer function as both a church and a school.
 A new church was constructed to the west of the old church/school, allowing more room for a growing parish and student population.
-The dedication of the newest St. Francis church was celebrated in December, 1938.
+The dedication of the newest St. Francis de Sales church was celebrated in December 1938.

-Soon after this new St. Francis church was erected, it was determined that the Catholic community had grown so much a second parish was needed.
+Soon after the new St. Francis de Sales church was erected, it was determined that the Catholic community had grown so much a second parish was needed.
 In 1979, Our Lady of the Lake Catholic Church was constructed on the on the corner of 152nd Avenue and James Street on Holland’s north side.

-A devastating fire in late 1995 destroyed St. Francis church, though the school building was spared.
+A devastating fire in late 1995 destroyed St. Francis de Sales’ church building, though the school building was spared.
 Before rebuilding, both parishes took the opportunity to come together and consider their future needs and goals.
 Out of these meetings, Mission and Ministry 2000 was developed.
-Plans for individual and collaborative projects were produced, including a new building for St. Francis church, expanding Our Lady of the Lake’s facility, and…a new school building.
+Plans for individual and collaborative projects were produced, including a new church building for St. Francis de Sales, expanding Our Lady of the Lake’s facility, and…a new school building.

-Corpus Christi Cathoic School was the first school built in over 30 years in the Grand Rapids Diocese.
-It is built on land north of Holland, on the corner of Quincy Street and 120th Avenue–an equal driving distance from both parishes.
-Because it was jointly supported and run by two distinct parishes, it became a model of collaborative ministry and administration.
+Corpus Christi Catholic School was the first school built in over 30 years in the Grand Rapids Diocese.
+It is built on land north of Holland on the corner of Quincy Street and 120th Avenue–an equal driving distance from both parishes.
+Because it is jointly supported and run by two distinct parishes, it became a model of collaborative ministry and administration.
 This collaboration sparked inquiries from all over the state and nation from other parishes who were interested in duplicating such a project.

 The St. Francis de Sales and Our Lady of the Lake partnership continues its commitment and success in nurturing the spirit of knowledge, faith, and character for the children of their parishes and the communities of Holland-Zeeland and the surrounding area.